Blog

 Sigil teleportation requires a clear mental image of the destination.
 Recent memory.
 A mapped place.
 A magically imprinted anchor.
 If the image is vague, the result is not partial success, it is displacement.
 Arrival miles away from where you intended to be.

-That mirrors internal work more closely than I was comfortable admitting at the time.
+In other words, that mirrors internal work more closely than I was comfortable admitting at the time.

 The diagnosis of dyslexia didn’t give me a destination.